2020PB/police-brutality/all-locations.md

 Charges were filed against the protestor for swinging his sign at police.
 Police say the sign had a wooden stick attached, but footage indicates it was only a piece of cardboard, cardstock, or similar paper material.

-tags: horse, shove, pepper-spray, spray
+tags: horse, shove, pepper-spray, spray, protestor

 id: tx-austin-10